17 Turning Point

 (Position B is where, months previously, I’d acquired the lyrics to Wooden Heart from Brian Stammer, in exchange for a plastic camel.)

-I was hardly a devotee of pop music but at a time when pop groups made regular appearances on children’s telly and the whole world was warbling along to The Beatles’ She Loves You, it was impossible to remain unaffected.
+I was hardly a devotee of pop music but at a time when pop groups made regular appearances on children’s telly and the world was singing The Beatles’ She Loves You, it was impossible to remain unaffected.
 I quite liked the song If I Had a Hammer by Trini Lopez, and I’ll Never Get Over You by the eye patch wearing Johnny Kidd and the Pirates.
 Another song I liked, known to all, was You Were Made for Me by Freddie and the Dreamers, popularised by Freddie’s manic leaping throughout its performance.

 I was now in 2/2, Miss Bayes’ class.
 I liked Miss Bayes, a bespectacled, plump lady of around forty.
 That her chin disappeared into her neck, or that her bosom sagged onto her belly was no concern of mine.
 The warmth of her personality was all that counted and lessons were much less intense than they’d been in the first year.